emoj-ie/emoj.ie/README.md

 ## Features

 - Search and browse emojis by category
+- **Advanced filtering**: Filter by emoji groups and subgroups
+- **Recently used emojis**: Quick access to your most recently copied emojis
 - Click any emoji to view detailed information in a modal
 - Copy emojis or Unicode codes to clipboard
 - Responsive design for mobile and desktop